Hastings Multicultural Festival provides opportunity to try foods, learn about different cultures

 Molifua said macaroni salad is a side dish for all occasions.

-“The mac salad, in our culture, it doesn’t matter if it’s a birthday party, a wedding, a funeral — this is like the side that every event,” he said.
+“The mac salad, in our culture, it doesn’t matter if it’s a birthday party, a wedding, a funeral — this is like the side at every event,” he said.

 They both appreciated the chance to represent American Samoa during the Hastings Multicultural Festival.